codacy/codacy-codesniffer/docs/description/PSR1_Files_SideEffects.md

-A php file should either contain declarations with no side effects, or should just have logic (including side effects) with no declarations.
+A PHP file should either contain declarations with no side effects, or should just have logic (including side effects) with no declarations.

 Valid: A class defined in a file by itself.
 ```